Recipe for Easy Thanksgiving Dressing

 Plus, this recipe is so easy to make, and because of the small additions, most folks will never guess that it’s not a “family” recipe.

-More Thanksgiving Side Dishes to Try
+More Thanksgiving Side Dishes

 Ingredients for Easy Thanksgiving Dressing

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 A Note About Stuffing Mixes

 I’ve noticed that some stuffing mixes offer seasoning packets, while others do not.
 If the latter is the case, simply ignore the addition of the seasoning ingredient.
-I like to use the combination of turkey and cornbread stuffing mixes, but you could also use chicken, sage, or even sourdough.
+I like to use the combination of turkey and cornbread stuffing mixes, but you may also use chicken, sage, or even sourdough.

 As for brands, I’ve used Stove Top (which is always good), as well as store brand versions.
 Personally, I’d look for sales, and if you can purchase Stove Top Stuffing Mix or Pepperidge Farm on a good sale, I’d go for that.